Appearance Calendar & Lecture Programs

 - An in-depth lecture talking about one of the richest ethnic record groups – the baptisms, marriages, burials, and confirmations recorded by the pastors of the Germans who came to America in Colonial times.

 - Millions of German-speaking people never spent a day in today’s countries of Germany, Switzerland and Austria.
 For centuries, German-speaking enclaves existed in Eastern Europe.
-Thus presentation introduces and gives historical background about these
+This presentation introduces and gives historical background about these

 Germans outside Germany.